frederic-perez/AmE-dictionary/data/dictionary.md

 __pee bottle__ _n_ _informal_ A bottle in which one urinates, especially when a bathroom is unavailable.
 __peek-a-view__
 __peel off__ _v_ _After chatting with the vets, we peel off and head out to explore some of Vail’s famous back bowls._
+__peeling tires__ _n_ Peeling tires is the process of removing the super slippery surface from the treads of new and used tires.
 __peep__ _n_ :three::hammer: _I took twenty sutures out of a kid’s boy this morning.
 Not a peep._
 __peeps__ _n pl_ _slang_ :two: Associates; friends.
 __peer<sup>1</sup>__ _n_ (peers)